teddyng/OpenGL-TankMazeGame/README.md

 2pm - Back to labs to make the menu, and trying to make shooting work

-4pm - Demonstrator and supervisor arrives, demonstrator helped me with shooting, turns out I just have an resetting loop, so it ball doesn't shoot, change that quickly, probably still have 20 minutes until it is my turn for marking.
+4pm - Demonstrator and supervisor arrives, demonstrator helped me with shooting, turns out I just have an resetting loop, so the ball doesn't shoot, changed that quickly, probably still have 20 minutes until it is my turn for marking.

 5pm - Is now my turn, 'make' the programme and I got a systematic error, he went on to the next guy when I try to sort it, I 'make clear' and 'qmake' and 'make', is working, I am so happy.
 Final mark is 87%